waku-org/docs.waku.org/docs/overview/concepts/content-topics.md

 ---
-title: Content Topic and How to Choose One
+title: Content Topics
 ---

-A content topic is used for content based filtering and allows you to filter out the messages that your dApp processes, both when receiving live messages (Relay or Filter) or retrieving historical messages (Store).
+Content topics optimize node bandwidth usage by filtering messages based on specific topics of interest.
+They enable dApps to selectively process incoming live messages (`Relay` or `Filter`) and retrieve historical messages (`Store`) that match their filtering criteria.
+For more information, please refer to the [23/WAKU2-TOPICS](https://rfc.vac.dev/spec/23/#content-topics) specification.

+## Content Topic Format

-The recommended format for content topics is as follows:
+Here is the recommended format for content topics:

-`/{dapp-name}/{version}/{content-topic-name}/{encoding}`
+`/{application-name}/{version}/{content-topic-name}/{encoding}`

-- `dapp-name`: The name of your dApp, it must be unique to avoid conflict with other dApps.
+- `application-name`: This is the unique name of your decentralized application (dApp) to prevent conflicts with other dApps.
-- `version`: We usually start at `1`, useful when introducing breaking changes in your messages.
+- `version`: Typically starting at 1, this field helps track breaking changes in your messages.
-- `content-topic-name`: The actual content topic name to use for filtering.
-  If your dApp uses Waku for several features, you should use a content topic per feature.
+- `content-topic-name`: The specific name of the content topic used for filtering.
+If your dApp utilizes Waku for multiple features, it is advisable to have a separate content topic for each feature.
-- `encoding`: The encoding format of the message, [Protobuf](https://developers.google.com/protocol-buffers) is most often used: `proto`.
+- `encoding`: The message encoding format, with [Protobuf](https://developers.google.com/protocol-buffers) (`proto`) being the commonly used choice.

-For example: Your dApp's name is SuperCrypto, it enables users to receive notifications and send private messages.
-You may want to use the following content topics:
+For instance, if your dApp is called `SuperCrypto` and it allows users to receive notifications and send private messages, you can consider utilizing the following content topics:

 - `/supercrypto/1/notification/proto`
 - `/supercrypto/1/private-message/proto`